officelifehq/docs/docs/documentation/manage/employee-management.md

 ### How to indicate that we work from home

-An employee can indicate that he will work from home by checking the checkbox on the Employee dashboard.
+An employee can indicate that (s)he will work from home by checking the checkbox on the Employee dashboard.

 ![](./img/employee_work_from_home.png)